bnjenner/SpliceSlice_Pipeline/README.md

 SpliceSlice.sh [-h] transcript_list1 transcript_list2 genome annotaion [ -o output_directory ]
 ```

+Counts in 2nd column of the file indicate the number of times sequence will be duplicated by motif enrichment analysis.
 Input files "transcript_list" should be a plain text file where each line contains one valid transcript ID.